On view as part of 2018 MFA THESIS EXHIBITIONS

 Sunday, March 4, 2018

 Friday, April 6, 2:00 p.m.

-響 (Hibiki) – Resonance explores holistic view of the universe through contemplating dots, elementary particles that creates the whole universe including our bodies.
-Ushio was inspired by the idea of 素生 (so-sei), introduced by Ken Kobayashi Ph.D. from the view point of Quantum medicine, which refers ‘fundamental love’ and ‘life force’ that we have innately in each elementary particle.
-This work consists of stone lithography prints applied a specific technique called tusche-water wash.
-Numerous dots printed on the washi-papers are the records of events while artmaking process, how the grease particles resonated with the environment while paddling in tushe water. 響 (Hibiki) – Resonance ponders the mutual relationship between 心(kokoro- minds), our bodies and the universe, how all invisible elements resonate each other and create this reality.
+響 (Hibiki) – Resonance explores a holistic view of the universe through contemplating dots—elementary particles that create the whole universe including our bodies.
+I was inspired by the idea of 素生 (so-sei), introduced by Ken Kobayashi, Ph.D., from the view point of Quantum medicine.
+So-sei refers to “fundamental love” and “life force” that are innately in each elementary particle.
+My work consists of stone lithography prints and the application of tusche wash techniques.
+Numerous dots printed on the washi paper are the records of events occurring in the artmaking process.
+Grease particles resonate within their environment while mixed in tushe water. 響 (Hibiki) – Resonance ponders the mutual relationship between 心 (minds), our bodies and the universe, representing how invisible elements resonate with each other and create this reality.